 After many years of searching, I finally found the fabled population of Rose Verbena (Glandularia canadensis) in Jasper Co., SC.
+It is the only site that it was known from in the area.
 Many people learned this species as Verbena canadensis but it has been moved to a different genus.
-The 1′-2′ tall plants scrambled over the irregular terrain left by timber managing equipment.
+I found them on the edge of a road in a pine plantation.
+The 1′-2′ tall plants were scrambling all over the irregular terrain left by timber managing equipment.
 They were covered with vivid flowers.
 The photo doesn’t do them justice.
 I was so excited.
-I found them on the edge of a road in a pine plantation.
 The roadside and pine plantation are both sprayed frequently, so I rescued a few of them to use for propagation material.
 They were growing on very dry site.
 I was afraid that they would succumb to diseases under twice daily overhead irrigation, but they are doing fine.
-I haven’t garden-tested this plant yet but Illinois wildflowers, http://www.illinoiswildflowers.info/prairie/plantx/rs_vervainx.htm and that they would be relatively resistant to deer and rabbits while attracting butterflies, skippers and long-tongued bees.
+I haven’t garden-tested this plant yet but Illinois wildflowers, http://www.illinoiswildflowers.info/prairie/plantx/rs_vervainx.htm suggests that they would be relatively resistant to deer and rabbits while attracting butterflies, skippers and long-tongued bees.
 Interplant with one of the “Deer Baffles” such as Salvia coccinea, Chasmanthium sessiliflorum or Piptochaetium avenaceum if deer are problematic.

 |Dimensions||3.5 x 3.5 x 6 in|